mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 What’s going on?

 Months don't have uniform length.
 All months are 28 days long, not all months are 31 days long.
+The first chart misrepresents the data.

-This view adjusts the graph to account for the different month lengths.
+The next view adjusts the chart to account for the length of different months.
 It shows the number of tickets per `month-day`.

 <p align="center"><kbd><img src="./img/viz_02.jpg" border="5" width="800"
 alt="Tickets by month-day, version two"></kbd></p>

-In terms of tickets per day, this graph is pretty balanced.
-The ticket rates for men and women are more or less consistent.
-Over the 15 years of the study, men hover around 76.5 citations per day.
-Women get roughly 37.9 citations per day.
+In terms of tickets per day, this graph is pretty even.
+It doesn't look like there is a spike in tickets at the end of the month.
-Both averages are also consistent throughout the month.

-Strangely, even with this frequency weighted view, drops off towards the end of the month.
-That suggests the hypothesis is false.

 Perhaps the period is wrong.
 Maybe there is a weekly quota, or a yearly one.